justynroberts/PDdemoGenerator/README.md

    - Go to PagerDuty → Configuration → API Access
    - Create a new API key with full access
    - Save the token securely

+4. Generate a OpenAI API token:
+   - Create a new API key with
+   - Save in the generator.py

 ## 🔨 Usage